yuenhuiqi/IS459-Assignment-Repo/AS4/README.md

 # Huiqi's IS459 Assignment 4

 ## About
 In this repository, we'll be using Scrapy to crawl the threads & posts from the HardwareZone PC Gaming Forum.
 The scraped data will then be passed over to Kafka as a Kafka message, in the ```scrapy-output``` topic.
-Afterwards, we can then process the incoming message stream and pass them over to a Django backend to visualize the top 10 authors on a Django web application.
+Afterwards, we will dump the incoming message stream into the ```spark-output``` message stream and pass them over to a Django backend to visualize the top 10 authors on a Django web application.
 <br><br>

 ## Setting up your environment